RobertLD/RobertLD.github.io/_drafts/2024-01-26 Interesting Software Epigrams.md

 ## Epigrams in Programming

 1. Once code has reached production, it's lifetime exceeds your own.
-2. Don't pose an idea, unless willing to implement it
+2. Don't pose an idea, unless willing to implement it.
+3. Quality Assurance's only job should be to watch Youtube on the clock.
+4. "That should be trivial" is a cursed statement.